Levonelle

 Does Levonelle stop sexually transmitted infections (STIs)?

 No, Levonelle will only delay ovulation and prevent pregnancy.
 You are not protected from sexually transmitted infections (STIs) when you take it.
-You should use alternative contraceptives such as condoms in order to prevent STIs.
+You should use alternative contraception such as condoms in order to prevent STIs.

 Does Levonelle cause stomach pain?